 It’s this last part that has advocates in Oregon turning out in droves.
 The state’s public radio station reports that these individuals have organized dozens of families to keep watch with neighbors who are facing foreclosure-related eviction.
 If law enforcement officials arrive to remove their neighbors‚ text messages will be sent out‚ and hundreds will arrive on the property to protest.
 Sometimes it’s effective in delaying the action‚ sometimes not.

-As of right now‚ there is no organized group like this in the Los Angeles area.
+As of right now‚ there is no organized group like this in the Woodland Hills area.
 The fact is‚ even if there were‚ it might drum up headlines but it’s not a long-term solution.
 Successfully staving off a foreclosure requires the involvement of an experienced foreclosure attorney.

 We have heard the argument before that those facing foreclosure can’t afford the mortgage – let alone an attorney.
 However‚ it’s worth noting that a skilled foreclosure lawyer can actually save you thousands of dollars a year by negotiating a lower principal or interest rate on your monthly mortgage payments – which by the end of the process should be more in line with market value‚ as opposed to the inflated rates that linger like a bad hangover from the housing boom.